u2200579/Bot-Detection/README.md

 Python 3, Pandas, Numpy, Seaborn, MatplotLib, Sklearn, Keras

 ### 2. Code
-The code and datasets can be found under 'Final Project and Code' folder
+The code and datasets can be found in the Bot repository link: https://botometer.osome.iu.edu/bot-repository/datasets.html